 "Call Me" Shinedown

-The focus on a civilization post-destruction in PERISHED is what lends power to the above Enya tracks, which are both nicely dark and intense.
-"Call Me" is about the turn against society's norms that the central character must take in order to save herself and the one she loves, and ultimately, society itself.
+The collapsed society in the story lends power to the above Enya tracks, which are both nicely dark and intense.
+"Call Me" is about the turn against society's norms that the central character must take.